 - We take steps to improve sleep and physical recovery, which translate into reduced Cortisol.

-- BellyProof offers a unique IF strategy (very unique) to allow for proper timing.
+- BellyProof offers a unique IF strategy (very unique) called the LION Protocol to allow for proper timing.
 This has been cleverly designed to reduce Insulin to a halt before training.
 This is also done to maximize the conditions for Alpha-2 receptors inhibitions that makes for stubborn fat stubborn.

 - Some of the strategies we outlined in this program, will include the optional usage of Citrus Peel flavonoids / PMFs to inhibit HSD activity.

 - We accept Cortisol’s role, for example – accepting Cortisol level spike after training or followed a glycogen depletion.
 Rather than ignoring Cortisol due to it being inconvenience in the “traditional theories for weight loss / calories”, the program attempts to match it to the hormonal cycles that do benefit us through the anaerobic stage.

 - We take steps to repair gut function, this has a LONG-TERM effect on your Cortisol levels.

 A few key bits of information to remember:

 - Abdominal tissue has an average of 400% more cortisol receptors.